 #5: Project hours and deliverables reporting

 We all know that consulting services come at a premium.
-So, it is not outside the realm of expectation that you should get the highest quality and accuracy of results for the price.
-Therefore, it is of utmost importance that you partner with an organization that has a dedicated project manager who outlines a project plan which includes the expected project hours that your organization will incur for the specific promised deliverables.
-Transparency and oversight are key.
+So it’s not outside the realm of expectation that you should get the highest quality and accuracy of results for the price.
+This means partnering with an organization that is ready and willing to provide transparency and oversight.
+Part of this is having a dedicated project manager who outlines a plan that includes the expected project hours for the specific promised deliverables.

 We’re here to empower you